mpaluchowski/cycling.paluchowski.com/content/training/spinning-is-dancing-on-bike.md

 Autumn barely just started and it's already in full swing.
 We had a full week of rain, including this current weekend.
 It doesn't make cycling impossible---they say there's no bad weather, just bad clothing---but I realized long ago that I derive no pleasure from returning home covered head to toes in mud.
 Like the group of guys I occasionally ride with [did yesterday][strava-ride-tts].

 Cold I don't mind.
-I've been cycling all previous winter, including a [fun ride on New Year's Eve][strava-new-years-eve-ride].
+I've been cycling all previous winter, including a [fun ride on New Year's Eve][strava-new-years-eve-ride]:

+{{< strava-activity id="840057488" hash="6a93a704064cb3cf22b266a1698cf9870fd1765a" >}}

 It's been very pleasantly trainquil with few other bikers on the usually crowded routes.
 So, as long as it's dry, there's no snow nor ice on the road, and above -5C, I'll be cycling outside.
 For the other days---the wet, snowy or ice-covered ones---I found a great alternative in spinning classes.

 There are a few different spinning variants, some including doing weird, push-up-like exercises on the bikes, but I stick to the regular "Spinn Bike" or just "Spinning" ones.
 These offer a good mix of endurance with strength and anaerobic intervals.